Kiwi financial directors guilty of theft, misleading investors during global financial crisis

 Justice Toogood said he will release his reasons and findings for his verdicts in the next couple of weeks.

-The Financial Markets Authority (FMA) began its investigation of the group in mid-2011.
+The Financial Markets Authority (FMA), which began its investigation of the group in mid-2011, welcomed the result.

+"This has been an important case," it said in a statement after the verdicts.

+"We will consider the judgment and await any further developments in the case before making further comment."

-It accused Bublitz of allegedly using Mutual Finance and Viaduct Capital to support his property investments, while McKay and Blackwood were charged with helping him.
+The FMA's case accused Bublitz of using Mutual Finance and Viaduct Capital to support his property investments, while McKay and Blackwood were charged with helping him.

-The trio's first trial, which lasted nine months, was aborted in May 2017 after thousands of documents weren't disclosed to the men's legal teams.
+The first trial, which lasted nine months, was aborted in May 2017 at great cost after thousands of documents weren't disclosed to the three men's legal teams.

-The retrial began in August last year in the High Court at Auckland.
+The retrial eventually began in August last year in the High Court at Auckland.

-During his opening address at the retrial, FMA prosecutor David Johnstone said Bublitz used the two finance companies not in a bid to advance its own business affairs, but instead "in the purpose of attempting to rescue his failing investment".
+During his opening address at the retrial, FMA prosecutor David Johnstone said Bublitz didn't use the two finance companies to advance its own business affairs, but rather "in the purpose of attempting to rescue his failing investment".

-Johnstone told the court the trio were deliberately misleading investors and potential investors in both companies during the GFC.
+Johnstone told the court the all three men were deliberately misleading investors and potential investors in both companies during the GFC.

 The group, he continued, "stole or enabled the theft of a substantial part of the finance companies capital" which the Government had contributed to.

-After the first trial was aborted, FMA prosecutors continued to pursue its prosecutions against Bublitz, McKay and Blackwood but dropped its case against a fourth director, Lance Morrison.
+After the first trial was aborted, FMA prosecutors dropped its case against a fourth director, Lance Morrison.

 He was also on Mutual Finance's board.